everx-labs/everdev/README.md

 # Solidity
 ## Create your first contract
-This command creates a hello-world contract with comments that you can observe and compile.
+This command creates a hello-world Solidity contract with comments that you can observe and compile.

 ```shell
 $ tondev sol create Contract